 Evening of the first day:

 In a medium bowl, add the sourdough and mix in the water.
 In a separate bowl, whisk together the flour and salt.
-Mix the flour mixture in with the sourdough and incorporate thoroughly using a Danish dough whisk or wooden spoon.
+Mix the flour mixture with the sourdough and incorporate thoroughly using a Danish dough whisk or wooden spoon.
 Adjust the flour or water as necessary to make a dough that isn’t too sticky or stiff.

 Transfer the dough ball to a work surface dusted with flour.
-Knead the dough until it is soft and pliable and tacky, but not sticky.
+Knead the dough until it is soft and pliable, and tacky, but not sticky.

 Cover the bowl with plastic wrap or a plate.
 Ferment at room temperature for 1-2 hours.
 The dough should swell to about 1 1/2 times its original size.
 Remove the dough from the bowl and degas by kneading gently.
 Return the dough to the bowl and cover tightly with plastic wrap.
 Place in the refrigerator overnight or up to 3 days.
 Or, freeze in an airtight freezer bag for up to 3 months.